Enhancing Performance of Point Cloud Completion Networks with Consistency Loss: Experimental Results

 \subsubsection{Implementation Details}

 The consistency loss is designed to improve a PCCN without any modification to the architecture of the network.
 Therefore, we used three existing PCCNs, PCN \cite{yuan2018pcn}, AxFormNet \cite{zhang2022attention_axform}, PointAttN \cite{Wang_Cui_Guo_Li_Liu_Shen_2024_PointAttn}, SVDFormer \cite{zhu2023svdformercomplementingpointcloud} and AdaPoinTr \cite{yu2023adapointr} to evaluate the effectiveness of the consistency loss.
 For fairness, we train two versions of all three PCCNs from scratch using publicly-available source codes and the same training strategy, e.g., identical problem formulation, optimizer, number of iterations, batch size, and learning rate schedule.
 The only difference between the two versions is that whether the consistency loss is incorporated into the loss function or not.
 For MVP dataset we only test proposed consistency loss for SVDFormer and AdaPointTr point completion network since only SVDFormer and AdaPointTr network that provides codes for training the model in MVP dataset to make sure our experiment training SVDFormer and AdaPointTr with consistency loss on MVP dataset same with original model .
+We trained state-of-the-art models, including the Point Completion Network (PCN), SVDFormer, and AdaPointTr, on incomplete point clouds using random Gaussian noise with mean $0$ and standard deviation $0.01$, $\mathbb{N}(0, 0.01)$, applied to the $x$, $y$, and $z$ position axes.
+The training was performed on the benchmark Point Completion task dataset, the PCN dataset \cite{yuan2018pcn}.
+The goal of the training was to predict the missing points in the point cloud without noise.

 All PCCNs are implemented with PyTorch \cite{paszke2019pytorch} and trained on RTX 3090 GPUs.
 The batch sizes are set to 64, 64, and 16 for PCN, AxFormNet, and AdaPoinTr, respectively.
 We set the number of epochs to 200, 400, and 600 for PCN, AxFormNet, and AdaPoinTr, respectively, utilize cosine annealing \cite{loshchilov2016sgdr_cosineannealing} for the learning rate schedule, and set $n = 3$ for the consistency loss.
 We use Open3D \cite{Zhou2018_open3d} to visualize the point clouds.